 Your information rights

-The Council is the data controller for purposes of the Data Protection Act (1998) and EU General Data Protection Regulation as of May 2018 and is registered as a data controller with the Information Commissioner’s Office (ICO) under registration number Z5840053.
+The Council is the data controller for purposes of the EU General Data Protection Regulation as of May 2018 and is registered as a data controller with the Information Commissioner’s Office (ICO) under registration number Z5840053.

 Brighton and Hove City Council are committed to protecting your personal information.
 As a data controller it has a responsibility to make sure you know why and how your personal information is being collected in accordance with relevant data protection law.

-When processing your personal information we will ensure that always have a legal basis for doing so.
-We will only collect and hold your personal data if we have obtained your explicit consent.
+When processing your personal information we will ensure that we always have a legal basis for doing so.
+We will only collect and hold your personal data if we have obtained your ‘explicit consent’ to do this.

 We will make sure that any personal information collected and used is done so in line with data protection principles.
 Your personal information will be: